-HORIZON-CL3-2027-01-BM-02 Trusted, secure, quality future digital travel credentials
+HORIZON-CL3-2027-01-BM-02: Trusted, secure, quality future digital travel credentials

-Call: Civil Security for Society
+Call: Civil Security for Society 2027 Specific conditions Indicative budget The total indicative budget for the topic is EUR 8.00 million.
+Type of Action Research and Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The following additional eligibility criteria apply: This topic requires the active involvement, as beneficiaries, of at least 2 Border or Coast Guard Authorities from at least 2 different EU Member States or Associated Countries.
+For these participants, applicants must fill in the table "Information about security practitioners" in the application form with all the requested information, following the template provided in the submission IT tool.
+If projects use satellite-based earth observation, positioning, navigation and/or related timing data and services, beneficiaries must make use of Copernicus and/or Galileo/EGNOS (other data and services may additionally be used).
+Technology Readiness Level Activities are expected to achieve TRL 4-5 by the end of the project - see General Annex B. Legal and financial set-up of the Grant The rules are described in General Annex G. The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the

-Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR million would allow these outcomes to be addressed appropriately.
-Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
-Indicative budget The total indicative budget for the topic is EUR million.
-Type of Action Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The following additional eligibility criteria apply: This topic requires the active involvement, as beneficiaries, of at least If projects use satellite-based earth observation, positioning, navigation and/or related timing data and services, beneficiaries must make use of Copernicus and/or Galileo/EGNOS (other data and services may additionally be used).
-Technology Readiness Level Activities are expected to achieve TRL by the end of the project - see General Annex B. Security Sensitive Topics Some activities resulting from this topic may involve using classified background and/or producing of security sensitive results (EUCI and SEN).
+Agreements Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025) 66 .
+Security Sensitive Topics Some activities resulting from this topic may involve using classified background and/or producing of security sensitive results (EUCI and SEN).
 Please refer to the related provisions in section B Security - EU classified and sensitive information of the General Annexes.